Quiwah/MemoryGame/README.md

 ## Instructions

-Select a card by clicking to find matched pairs.
+Select cards by clicking to find matched pairs.
+You will see your score when the game is completed.

 This is #2 project of FEND course @ Udacity.